pyeve/cerberus/README.rst

 --------
 Cerberus provides type checking and other base functionality out of the box and is designed to be non-blocking and easily extensible, allowing for custom validation.
-It has no dependencies and is thoroughly tested under Python 2.6, Python 2.7, Python 3.3, Python 3.4, Python 3.5, Python 3.6, PyPy and PyPy3.
+It has no dependencies and is thoroughly tested under CPython 2.7, CPython 3.4, CPython 3.5, CPython 3.6, PyPy and PyPy3.

 Funding
 -------